 The process starts off so simple.
 You change a few assumptions, evaluate the results and then click “Save as” to record your changes.

-However, if you are planning on trying to collaborate with others team members or combine other scenarios then you’re in for an error prone and uphill battle.
+However, if you plan to collaborate with other team members or combine other scenarios, you’re in for an error-prone and uphill battle.
 That’s because “Save as” is essentially a technique for taking scenarios “offline”.

 Over the last 20+ years, companies have begun to shift over to Enterprise Performance Management (EPM) solutions to help streamline their financial planning capabilities.